loewexy/pdns-manager-website/content/quickstart.md

 ### Prerequisites

-In order to complete this tutorial you must fullfill 2 prerequisites.
+In order to complete this tutorial, you must know how to:
-Both are very basic and if you want to setup a authoritative DNS server you propably have no problems to fullfill them.
-If not ask the internet, there are a lot of tutorials out there.

-Firstly have to know how to configure Apache or another PHP compatible Webserver that it delivers a page from a specific document root for a given hostname.
+1. Configure Apache or another PHP compatible Webserver so that it delivers a page from a specific document root for a given hostname.
 The configuration of HTTPS for that hostname is not required although highly recommended in order to protect your sensitive data.

-Secondly you need a MySQL or Maria DB server and a new empty database on it, preferably with separate user credentials only for the DNS stuff.
+2. Configure a MySQL or Maria DB server and a new empty database on it, preferably with separate user credentials only for the DNS stuff.

-Finally make shure that you have the *php5-mysqlnd* package installed:
+3. Make shure that you have the *php5-mysqlnd* package installed:
 ```
 sudo apt-get install php5-mysqlnd
 ```

 ### Install PDNS Manager

-In order to install PDNS Manager go to [Downlad](download.md) and get the latest stable Version.
+In order to install PDNS Manager, go to [Download](download.md) and get the latest stable version.
 Unpack the archive and put the content in a folder on your system.
-Configure your webserver to deliver those files on a hostname of your choise.
+Configure your webserver to deliver those files on a hostname of your choice.

-In the following steps I will asume that the hostname is "https://pdns.example.com".
+In the following steps I assume that the hostname is "https://pdns.example.com".

-To start the installation open a browser and got to "https://pdns.example.com/install.php".
+To start the installation, open a browser and navigate to "https://pdns.example.com/install.php".

 ![Screenshot Installation](img/quickstart.md/screenshot_installer.png)

-Here you have to supply for the database:
+Here you have to supply the database credentials:

 * Host
 * Username
 * Password
-* Database
+* Database name
 * Port

-Also you have to provide the username for the first administrative user and and also his password.
+You have to provide a username and password for the first administrative user of PDNS Manager.

-After you have completed the form press **Install**.
-After that you should be redirected to the login page where you can login using the username and password you provided earlier.
+After you have completed all necessary steps, press **Install**.
+When the installation finished, you will be redirected to the login page where you can now log in using the username and password you provided earlier.

 ### Install and configure Powerdns